 A short film of the title poem from Studdard’s I Ate the Cosmos for Breakfast (by Dan Sickles of Moxie Pictures for Motionpoems) was an official selection for the Trinidad and Tobago Film Festival and the Minneapolis St. Paul International Film Festival.
 Other poems of hers have been made into car magnets, telepoem booth recordings, and Houston City Banners for the Figurative Poetics Project in preparation for Super Bowl 2017 in Houston.

-In addition to writing, Melissa serves as the host of VIDA Voices & Views and an editor for American Microreviews and Interviews.
+In addition to writing, Studdard serves as the executive producer and host of VIDA Voices & Views for VIDA: Women in Literary Arts, the president of the Associated Writing Program’s Women’s Caucus, and an editor for American Microreviews and Interviews.
 She received her MFA from Sarah Lawrence college and is a professor for the Lone Star College System.

 Her awards include the Forward National Literature Award, the International Book Award, the Poiesis Award of Honor International, the Readers’ Favorite Award, and two Pinnacle Book Achievement Awards.
 As well, her books have been listed in Cutthroat: A Journal of the Arts’ Best Books of the Year, January Magazine’s Best Children’s Books of the Year, Bustle’s “8 Feminist Poems To Inspire You When The World Is Just Too Much,” and Amazon’s Most Gifted Books.